http4k/www/src/website/content/commercial-terms.md

 "Customer" means the entity using the Licensed Materials under a valid subscription.

 "Enterprise Edition" means the enhanced offering of the Software that includes Long Term Support and additional support services.

+"Master Subscription Agreement" means a written subscription agreement executed by http4k Ltd and Customer.

 "Private Resources" means any private repositories, systems, channels, or services provided by http4k Ltd to subscribers as part of their subscription.